KinzCode/Python-Currency-Converter-Application/README.md

 ## Functions by Script
 ### api.py
+    ├── call_api   <-  Function that will call the specified API endpoint and return the response.
+    ├── format_currencies_url <- Function that will format the URL to the currency endpoint.
-    ├──  call_api   <-  Function that will check if there are enough input arguments provided.
-If so it will return the formatted result from the Frankfurter app.
-If not it will return an error message
+    ├── get_currencies <- Function that will extract the currency codes available from the Frankfurter app as a list.
-    ├── format_currencies_url
-    ├──  get_currencies
-    ├── format_latest_url
+    ├── format_latest_url <- Function that will format the URL to the latest endpoint.
 ## currency.py
-    ├── check_valid_currency
-    ├── Class Currency
-    	├── reverse_rate
+    ├── check_valid_currency <- Function that will check currency code is amongst the list of available currencies ├── Class Currency <- Class that represents a Currency conversion object.
+    	├── reverse_rate <- Method that will calculate the inverse rate, round it to 5 decimal places and save it in the attribute inverse_rate.
-    	├── format_result
+    	├── format_result <- Methods returning the formatted successful message.
-    ├──  extract_api_result
+    ├── extract_api_result <- Function that will extract the relevant fields from API result, instantiate a Currency class accordingly and calculate the inverse rate.
 ## main.py
-    ├── def_main
-    ├── def_get_rate
+    ├── def_main <- Function that will check if there are enough input arguments provided.
+If so it will return the formatted result from the Frankfurter app.
+If not it will return an error message.
+    ├── def_get_rate <- Function that will check if provided currency codes are valid otherwise it will return error message.
+If both are valid, it will format the API url, make a request to it and format the result.